kylebarron/transitland_wrapper/README.md

   Request stops info

 Options:
   -b, --bbox TEXT         Bounding box to search within -g, --geometry PATH     File with geometry to use.
 Must be readable by
                           geopandas
   -r, --radius FLOAT      radius in meters to search around, default 100m for
                           Point geometries.
 Used only for Point geometries.
-  --served-by TEXT     search by operator onestop_id or route onestop_id --gtfs-id TEXT       ID used in a GTFS feed's stops.txt file --help               Show this message and exit.
+  --served-by TEXT        search by operator onestop_id or route onestop_id --gtfs-id TEXT          ID used in a GTFS feed's stops.txt file -p, --per-page INTEGER  number of results per page  [default: 50] --help                  Show this message and exit.
 ```

 ### Route Stop Patterns